anywhichway/js-codex/README.md

 # js-codex

-Encode and decode modern JavaScript, e.g. Map, Set, NaN, Infinity, typed Arrays for `JSON.stringify` and `JSON.parse`.
+JSON.stringify/parse, encode, and decode modern JavaScript, e.g. Map, Set, NaN, Infinity, typed Arrays.

 `JSON.stringify` and `JSON.parse` are of high utility for serializing JSON data and restoring it for later use.
 However, they were both designed prior to the introduction of a large number of JavaScript objects that do not serialize and